 They say that the eyes are the windows to the soul.
 If that’s the case, then the smile is the lighthouse that draws people towards those windows.
 A single smile can brighten a room, and make someone’s day turn from bad to great.
 A smile can give confidence, and show confidence.
 That is why it’s important to take care of it!

 The truth is, we only get one set of natural teeth in our lifetimes; and fixing them can be a nightmare for everyone involved.
 Taking care of your teeth is something that should be of the highest priority.
 But, for many, that simply means brushing and flossing regularly.
 However, seeing your dentist often is also essential to keeping your shiny teeth sparkling.

-Regular dental check-ups and cleanings are a great way to ensure that everything is perfect between those pearly whites.
+Regular dental check-ups and teeth cleanings are a great way to ensure that everything is perfect between those pearly whites.
 But, how often is it necessary to actually go and get a cleaning and check-up?
 Well, there’s no exact answer for that.